brillout/wildcard-api/docs/readme.template.md

   if( !user ) {
     // The user is not logged-in.
 We abort.
     // (This is basically how you define permissions with Wildcard
-    // which we will talk more about later.) return;
+    // which we talk more about in the "Permissions" section.) return;
   }